dhananjaysinghar/stored-procedure-springboot-example/README.md

 # stored-procedure-springboot-example

+## CREATE PROCEDURE in SQL DB USING BELOW CODE
 ~~~
-CREATE PROCEDURE in SQL DB

 CREATE PROCEDURE FIND_USER_BY_ID(IN id INT)
 BEGIN
 SELECT * FROM USER WHERE USER_ID = id;